-A Canadian writer of fiction, poetry, and non-fiction, Anne has published ei eight books, of which four have been included in the Globe and Mail’s 100 Best Books of the Year.
+A Canadian writer of fiction, poetry, and non-fiction, Simpson has published eight books, of which four have been included in the Globe and Mail’s 100 Best Books of the Year.

-She has also written two novels, Falling (2008), longlisted for the International IMPAC Dublin Literary Award and winner of the Dartmouth Award for Fiction, and Canterbury Beach (2001).
+She has also written three novels, Speechless (2020), Falling (2008), longlisted for the International IMPAC Dublin Literary Award and winner of the Dartmouth Award for Fiction, and Canterbury Beach (2001).
 Her book of essays, The Marram Grass: Poetry and Otherness (2009), delves into issues of poetry, art, and empathy.